What Is Amazon SES? Setup Guide and Pricing

 Amazon Simple Email Service (Amazon SES) is a cloud-based email platform from AWS that lets businesses send marketing, transactional, and notification emails at scale.
-It handles deliverability, manages bounces and complaints, and integrates with other AWS services — all at a fraction of what traditional email infrastructure costs.
+It handles deliverability, manages bounces and complaints, and works with other AWS services — all at a fraction of what traditional email infrastructure costs.

 Understanding Amazon SES